Guarding Young Smiles: How to Communicate the Importance of Gumshields to Parents

 Addressing Common Pushbacks

-One of the biggest barriers I’ve encountered is the misconception that gum shields are unnecessary or uncomfortable.
+One of the most significant barriers I’ve faced is the misconception that gum shields are unnecessary or uncomfortable.
 When parents say, “My child doesn’t like wearing one,” I explain how Game Guard boil-and-bite mouthguards offer a comfortable, custom fit.
-Our UKCA- and CE-approved gumshields are designed to meet kids' needs, ensuring protection without compromising comfort.

 Making It Easier for Parents

-• Run fitting sessions: Partner with suppliers to host mouthguard fitting days at your school or club.
+Run Fitting Sessions: Partner with suppliers to host mouthguard fitting days at your school or club.

-• Send reminders: A quick email or newsletter mention before the season starts can make all the difference.
+Send Reminders: A quick email or newsletter mention before the season starts can make all the difference.

 Changing the Narrative